Kitware/vtk-examples/src/Instructions/ForDevelopers.md

 If your example could benefit from an extended description, you can create a file **MyNewExample.md**.
 Store the file alongside your source code.
 Use [markdown](https://guides.github.com/features/mastering-markdown/) to format the description.
 Also look at existing files for layout ideas.

+In the markdown file any references to the vtk classes will be automatically converted to HTML links in the final documentation.
+This will cause problems when a VTK class name is used in a reference or when there are non-existent links in the documentation.
+To circumvent this just surround the vtk object with two question marks, for example: `?vtkTypeFloat32Array?`.

 #### Add arguments to the test

 If your example requires arguments, you will need to edit the *CMakeLists.txt* in the topic directory.